DiamondLightSource/pymalcolm/docs/user_docs/hello.rst

 So now would be a good time for a "Hello World" tutorial.

 Let's start with some terminology.
 A Malcolm application consists of a `Process` which hosts a number of `Block` instances.
 Each Block has a number of `Attribute` and `Method` instances that can be used to interact with it.
 The Process may also contain `ServerComms` that allow it to expose its Blocks to the outside world, and it may also contain `ClientComms` that link it to another Malcolm Process and allow access to its Blocks.

 Launching a Malcolm Process
 ---------------------------

 So how do we launch a Malcolm process?

 The simplest way is to use the imalcolm application.
 It will be installed on the system as ``imalcolm``, but you can use it from your checked out copy of pymalcolm by running ``./malcolm/imalcolm.py``.
 You also need to tell imalcolm what Blocks it should instantiate and what Comms modules it should use by writing a `YAML`_ file.

-Let's look at a ``./examples/DEMO-HELLO.yaml`` now:
+Let's look at ``./examples/DEMO-HELLO.yaml`` now:

 .. literalinclude:: ../../examples/DEMO-HELLO.yaml
     :language: yaml

 You will see 4 entries in the file.
 The first 3 entries are instantiating Blocks that have already been defined.
 These Blocks each take a single mri (Malcolm Resource Identifier) argument which tells the Process how clients will address that Block.
-The last entry tells the Process to start an HTTP server on port 8080 and listen for websocket connections from another Malcolm process or a web GUI.
+The last entry creates a ServerComms Block which starts an HTTP server on port 8080 and listen for websocket connections from another Malcolm process or a web GUI.

 .. highlight:: ipython